 Secondly, check the cup size.
 Cups that are too small will result in spillage, so try going up a cup size.
 But also consider the shape of your breasts.
 Breasts that are fuller and rounder at the top will need more coverage than breasts that are firmer at the bottom.

 Choose styles that provide generous coverage to avoid overspill.
 We recommend our Memory Full Coverage Bra.
 It features memory foam cups that mould to the shape your bust creating a smooth, seamless fit.

 Problem: My breasts spill out the side of my bra

 Breasts that are fuller on the sides have a higher chance of side spillage.
 To avoid unflattering ‘side boob’ choose bras designed with moulded cups that push the breast towards the centre.
 Remember to scoop your breasts into place when fitting your bra, to ensure they’re in the right place.

-You could also consider switching to a wire-free triangle bras to cover the area and avoid those bulges.
+You could also consider switching to a wire-free bras to cover the area and avoid those bulges.
 We recommend the Supersoft Wireless Bra – the ultimate in comfort and not a bulge in sight.

 Problem: Back bulge